 Senator Specter.
 I regret the necessity to have kept you, ladies and gentlemen, this morning.
 The Appropriations Committee is still going on.
 We have finished Department of Justice mark-up and I think you will be interested to know that juvenile justice has been retained at the \$70 million figure.
 [Applause.]

 Senator Specter.
-Any demonstrations will have to be more exuberant than that--
+Any demonstrations will have to be more exuberant than that--- accordance with the rules that prohibit demonstrations.

 [Laughter.]